 Laws, Regulations, and Standards Details Relevance to the Project in implementing solid waste management undertakings.
 It also includes the environmental requirements necessary for these undertakings, provision of incentives for the promotion of sustainable waste management practices, etc. Wildlife (Conservation and Security) Act, 2012 This Act provides for the conservation and safety of biodiversity, forest and wildlife of the country by repealing the previous laws i.e., Wildlife (Preservation) Act of 1973.
 The Department of Forest (BFD) has the primary responsibility for implementing this Act.
 The key features of this Act are: i)Prohibition made in relation to wild animals and plants that no person can hunt any wild animal without a license or willfully pick, uproot, destroy or collect any plant; ii) Determination of vulnerable, endangered and critically endangered species of wild animals and plants; iii) Declaration of sanctuary for the conservation of forest and habitat of wildlife and prohibitions made on such sanctuary; iv) Requirement of license to cultivate, extract, manufacture, rear, export or import any wild animal or part of its body, meat, trophy, uncured trophy or any plant; and v) Restriction on import, export and re-export of wild animals and plants.
-As there will be cutting of few trees, there is a possibility of damage and disruption of wildlife species and their habitats due to the proposed activities for which mitigation measures need to be implemented.
-Therefore, CTCRP must comply with this Act for ensuring wildlife conservation and their security.
+No impact on wildlife is envisaged.
 Air Pollution Control Rules (APCR), 2022 APCR, 2022 contains air quality standards based on WHO Guidelines (Interim Goals); emissions limits and technical specifications for key sectors; mandates and coordination mechanisms among relevant line ministries to control both household and outdoor air pollution.
 The rules elevated the air quality management (AQM) dialogue and leadership beyond the environment sector, by establishing the National Committee on Air Pollution Control (NCAPC), a muti-sector decision-making body presided by the Cabinet Secretary to coordinate the APCR implementation and instruct relevant agencies on specific interventions to comply with the new rules.
 The NCAPC is mandated, for example, to impose emergency measures depending on the levels of air pollution, such as restricting activities of industries or projects, vehicles, or any source of air pollution in a certain area, and closure of educational institutions.
 APCR also envisage the objectives and minimum requirements of its implementation management tools, such as a National Air Quality Plan (also covering HAP These rules are applicable to this project as it will involve emissions (primarily dust and exhaust emissions) during construction.